Christopher Sabec: Class Action Lawsuit

 On November 21, 2014, Morgan Pietz of The Pietz Law Firm, together with Drew Pomerance of Roxborough, Pomerance, Nye & Adreani filed a Class action Lawsuit against Christopher Sabec, Robert Steele, and Craig Harmon, and Rightscorp, Inc. as well as various John Does.

-The complaint sought class certification against Rightscorp, Inc. for violations of the Telephone Consumer Protection Act, the Fair Debt Collection Practices Act, California's Rosenthal Act, and Abuse of process for willfully misuse of subpoena power by issuing special DMCA subpoenas, under 17 U.S.C. § 512(h).
+The complaint sought class certification against Rightscorp, Inc. for violations of the Telephone Consumer Protection Act, the Fair Debt Collection Practices Act, California's Rosenthal Act, and abuse of process for willfull misuse of subpoena power by issuing special DMCA subpoenas, under 17 U.S.C. § 512(h).

-Pietz's original plaintiff withdrew from the case and after locating replacements, half the claims were dropped.
+Pietz's original plaintiff withdrew from the case and, after locating replacements, half the claims were dropped.
 The court struck down one of two of the claims and Pietz's client was ordered to pay legal fees.